Jefferson Davis Highway: End of the auto trails

 This problem may well have been the fault of the UDC themselves.
 In addition to the planned transcontinental route, they also designated an auxiliary route running from Kentucky to Mississippi, as well as another that ran through Georgia.
 These ancillary routes were intended to commemorate important venues in Davis's life, but they also contributed to the confusion of the federal government in trying to locate exactly where the Jefferson Davis highway traveled.
 What is known is that when numbered highways came into existence, the Jefferson Davis National Highway was split among US Route 1, US 15, US 29, US 61, US 80, US 90, US 99, US 190 and others.
-Today, many of these numbered routes themselves are no longer extant, having been supplanted by the Interstate Highway System.
+These numbered routes have been supplanted by the Interstate Highway System.

 Remaining portions

 Although it may not be possible to view the entire length of the highway on a map today, many parts of it still exist, scattered across the country.
-This is an incomplete listing (from East to West) of some of the places today where one can see pieces of the Jefferson Davis highway.
+This is an incomplete listing (from east to west) of some of the places today where pieces of the Jefferson Davis highway can be seen.